Kruthiksp/Java8/README.md

 77. Given a stream of integers,
     Create a custom collector that,
     Produces a result containing both the sum and the average in a single pass.
+78. Create a custom collector that takes a stream of strings and groups them by their first character, while also counting how many words fall into each group.
 </pre>

 <!-- <h2>Bonus Problem Statements</h2>